 Last month, we wrote about how the Summer Institute on Global Indigeneities (SIGI) has played a vital role in the development of American Indian and Indigenous graduate studies at the UW.
 For one week, the institute hosts a cohort of twelve graduate students and four faculty members from an international consortium of universities for intensive doctoral training in the field of American Indian and Indigenous Studies.
 On Friday, July 19, the week-long institute will culminate in a public research symposium in which all graduate fellows produce a ten-minute presentation on their dissertation projects from 9 am to 3 pm in the Peterson Room of Allen Library.
 The event is free and open to the public.

 Each summer, the Simpson Center awards seven humanities faculty and graduate students Mellon Summer Fellowships, as part of our four-year Mellon-funded program Reimagining the Humanities PhD and Reaching New Publics.
 While faculty focus on developing course work that asks students to learn methods and approaches in public scholarship, graduate students work on research projects that collaborate with or otherwise meaningfully engage public audiences.
 Fellows meet weekly throughout the summer to discuss their projects.
-You can read about our graduate student fellows here and our faculty fellows here.

 Digital Humanities Summer Fellowships support scholars pursuing research projects that use digital technologies in innovative and intensive ways and/or explore the historical, social, aesthetic, and cross-cultural implications of digital cultures.
 Each year, four faculty and four graduate student research fellowships are awarded.
 Fellows meet weekly throughout the summer to discuss their digital projects in progress.
-You can read about this year’s fellows here.

 The University of Washington will be one of four sites to host this flightless, multi-site conference, which invites interdisciplinary attention to confluences between environmental and religious perspectives and practices in the long Anglophone nineteenth century (1780-1900).
 Since that century, anthropogenic climate change has rapidly accelerated.
 In Inside Higher Ed’s “Reducing the Carbon Footprint of Academic Travel,” UW Associate Professor of English Jesse Oak Taylor (a conference coordinator) and eleven other scholars write that air travel to academic conferences account for a significant portion of any universities’ carbon footprint.
 In response, conference participants will avoid air travel by digitally connecting conference sites at the UW, Baylor University in Texas, Georgetown University in DC, and Lancaster University in the UK.
 In addition, this method of networking, by lowering barriers of cost and transportation, promises to enable a more diverse and inclusive range of participation than is often possible at international conferences.